 - Second, do not move the cars after an accident.
-Leave the cars where they are unless directed to move them by the police, ambulance personnel, the fire department, or other authority figure.
+Leave the cars where they are unless directed to move them by an authority figure.
+This includes the police, ambulance personnel, or the fire department.

 - Third, take pictures of the general scene, including any traffic control devises.
-Take pictures of all cars involved, including the license plates.
-If you are injured at the scene, take pictures of your injuries too, if you are able to do so safely.
+Take pictures of all cars involved.
+Get the license plates.
+If you are injured at the scene, take pictures of your injuries too, Always make sure you can do this safely.

 While still at the scene, get the names and information of any witnesses who may have seen the accident.
 Give the police this information.
 You must report the accident to the police within 24 hours of the accident.